Dedicated hosts

 You can use a dedicated host to physically isolate your VM in the public cloud if this is required by your company's information security service or industry standards, such as medical or financial ones. - Using your own licenses:

-(BYOL) basis. - Managing your VM allocation:
+(BYOL) model. - Managing your VM allocation:

 You can choose which dedicated host to run your VM on or allow Compute Cloud to do it automatically.